FranGomezVenegas/TRFE-ComponentsV1/user-profile/README.md

 ## Fixed Bugs Tracking

 This area want to track the bugs identified for this Web Component that were already implemented/fixed.

+- Adapted to model 2.1 - credsChecker in new place.
+- check, notify and stop when the new X value was not entered prior to click the button to perform the action